errorcalc/FreeEsVclComponents/README.md

 # List of components:
 * TEsLayout (Absolitly no flicker!
 Also for children TGraphicControl`s - BufferedChildrens property)
 * TEsImageLayout (Best for your application)
-* TEsLabelLayout
+* TEsImageStaticText
 * TEsNinePatchImage
 * TEsImageLabel
 * TEsActivityBar (looks like Windows 10 XAML control!)
 * TEsSwitch (looks like Windows 10 XAML control!)
+* TEsImage (much better than the TImage)
+* TEsImageControl (much better than the TImage & absolitly no flicker!)

-# XE2, XE3, XE4, XE5, XE6, XE7, XE8, RX10(Seattle) - compatibility
+# XE2, XE3, XE4, XE5, XE6, XE7, XE8, RX10(Seattle), RX10.1(Berlin) - compatibility
+# Now: And support C++Builder

 #English ReadMe:

 ** FreeEsVCLComponents ** - a free library of VCL components for Delphi.
 All components has best support transparency, FreeEsVCLComponents not flicker, support Interesting possibility for double buffering for TGraphicControl heirs - BufferedChildens property.
+Free use for commercial and non-commercial projects, you need specify in About, or anywhere else, that the program used components "FreeEsVclComponents" or link to this repository :) errorsoft(at)mail.ru

+**Units was renamed!(for C++Builder Support) Need rename in your project "ES.Vcl.xxx.pas -> ES.xxx.pas"**

 Pluses:
 * Windows XP support